Study Authors Say This May Put Vapers & Hookah Smokers at Higher Risk for Inflammation & Cancers of the Nose, Sinuses & Throat

 Led by researchers at NYU Grossman School of Medicine, the new investigation of 341 men and women showed that large numbers of vapers and hookah smokers exhaled through their nose (63 percent and 50 percent, respectively).
 By contrast, only 22 percent of cigarette smokers did the same.

-“Our findings suggest that the unique way vapers and hookah smokers use their devices may expose the nose and sinuses to far more emissions than cigarettes, which may in turn increase their risk for upper respiratory diseases,” says study lead author Emma Karey, PhD, a postdoctoral research fellow in the Department of Environmental Medicine at NYU Langone Health.
+“Our findings suggest that the unique way vapers and hookah smokers use their devices may expose the nose and sinuses to far more emissions than cigarettes, which may in turn increase their risk for upper respiratory diseases,” says study lead author Emma Karey, PhD, a postdoctoral research fellow in the Department of Medicine’s Division of Environmental Medicine at NYU Langone Health.

 Vaping products come in a variety of flavors, such as pineapple, bubblegum, and blue raspberry.
 As scent enhances taste, Dr. Karey notes, such flavors may account for the nose-exhaling technique.
 In fact, vapers and smokers even have a term for this practice, “retrohaling,” which is sometimes encouraged as a means of extracting as much flavor as possible from each puff.